V.F. Corporation research snapshot

 Business essence

-VFC designs, markets, and distributes outdoor, active, and work apparel and footwear through brands like The North Face, Vans, Timberland, and Dickies.
-The business model relies on wholesale distribution, DTC channels, and brand marketing to drive consumer demand.
+VFC designs, markets, and distributes outdoor, active, and work apparel and footwear through brands like The North Face, Vans, Timberland, and Dickies, plus smaller labels such as Altra and Smartwool.
+The business model combines wholesale distribution, DTC channels, and brand marketing to convert brand equity into demand across regions.

 Moat

-The moat comes from brand heritage (The North Face in outdoor, Vans in action sports), distribution relationships, and some scale advantages.
-However, brand relevance is not guaranteed, as Vans decline shows.
-The moat is narrower than in 2021 and needs active reinvestment to hold.
+The moat is brand equity in outdoor (The North Face, Timberland) and youth culture (Vans), supported by distribution scale and supply chain.
+The Vans decline shows brand relevance is not guaranteed, so the moat is narrower than in 2021 and needs active reinvestment to hold.

 Munger risk inversion